Dan Howdle | December 12th, 2022

 If you’re looking for a solution to a sluggish internet connection, there are several factors to consider:

-We’ve already talked about how the distance between your home and the nearest cabinet can affect your internet speed (the further away you are, the slower your connection will be).
+We’ve already talked about how the distance between your home and the nearest cabinet can affect your internet speed (the further away you are, the slower your connection will be – even if you are on a fibre connection).

 If you think this issue is affecting your broadband speed, consider switching to Virgin Media if it’s available in your local area.
-The brand uses their own network, rather than relying on the OpenReach network used by all other UK broadband companies, and its provision won’t be affected by cabinet location.
+Virgin uses its own network, rather than the Openreach network used by all other UK broadband companies, and its provision won’t be affected by cabinet location.

 If your internet connection is weaker or non-existent in some parts of your home than others, your router may be incorrectly installed.
 Get in touch with your broadband provider to check this out.
-They may also be able to supply a WiFi extender, to help the signal reach all parts of your home.
+They may also be able to supply you with a wifi extender to help the signal reach all parts of your home.
 You might need to pay a small fee for this, but your connection should improve significantly.

 If you were previously receiving the broadband speed you signed up for, but your connection has suddenly become slower or stopped working, there is probably a fault with your internet connection.